mwaltersbmc/helix-tools/hitt/README.md

 **Configuration**

-HITT is configured by a file called hitt.conf which will be created the first time the script is run.
+HITT is configured by a file called **hitt.conf** which is created the first time the script is run.
 If you need to change any values after the first run, either delete or edit this file and enter the four required variables manually.
-There is also a section where you can enter details about Jenkins.
-This may be left as-is unless your Jenkins requires credentials or is running on a non-default port.
-If your Jenkins password includes special characters enclose the value in double quotes.
+There is also a section where you can enter details about your Jenkins which may be left as-is unless it requires credentials, or is running on a non-default port.
+Enclose the JENKINS_USERNAME and JENKINS_PASSWORD values in double quotes.

 ```
 # First run to configure HITT